 Motorized treadmills are what most people think of when they visualize a treadmill.
 A small electrical motor spins the belt for the runner or walker.
-There are many sub-sets of motorized treadmills.
+There are many sub-sets.

 Some are better for walking than running.
 The models optimized for walking are shorter in length, typically less than 50" along the belt.
 Walkers take shorter strides than sprinting runners.
-Additionally, walking treadmills often have less powerful motors.
+Additionally, they often have less powerful motors.

-For example, a motor for a walking treadmill might only reach 4mph.
+For example, one might only reach 4mph.
 In contrast, more powerful motors can reach 12mph.
-Motorized treadmills intended for running will have the more powerful motor and have a length greater than 50".
+They are intended for running will have the more powerful motor and have a length greater than 50".

-Almost all motorized treadmills have an incline function, which raises the incline of the treadmill.
+Almost all have an incline function, which raises the incline of the treadmill.
 However, some incline adjustments are manual while others are digital.
 Manual adjustments require getting off of the treadmill.

 Digital incline adjustments can be performed while the treadmill is in use.
-Motorized treadmills come in many different models; the best one depends on the user's needs for length, speed, and incline.
+They also come in many different models; the best one depends on the user's needs for length, speed, and incline.

-Another key difference between treadmills that users ought to consider is whether they can be folded for storage.
-A treadmill can take up more than 5 feet in a room.
+When it comes to storage users ought to consider folding treadmills.
+Some treadmills can take up more than 5 feet in a room.
 If it folds up, it can be stored out of the way when it is not in use.